 - Aquaria has Mithalas City, which has long since been completely ruined after a Path of Inspiration corrupted its patron deity into a horrible monster.
 Guess what you end up fighting in the ruined cathedral.

-- In Mass Effect, it's mentioned that Kahje, the homeworld of the aquatic Hanar has 90% of the surface covered by water and features impressive domed cities, originally built them for the Drell after the Hanar rescued most of their species from their dying homeworld, two centuries previously.
+- In Mass Effect, it's mentioned that Kahje, the homeworld of the aquatic hanar has 90% of the surface covered by water and features impressive domed cities, which they originally built for the drell after the hanar rescued most of the species from their dying homeworld, two centuries previously.